Grilled aubergine salad with mint, coriander, Thai shallots, pickled cucumber & ginger with a roasted rice & chilli powder, lime & citrus dressing

 3 teaspoons tamarind water

-Light the barbecue and place the whole aubergines directly onto the hot coals, or near the hottest part of the grill if you’re using a gas barbecue.
-Keep a close eye on them and turn them over frequently, ensuring that the heat from the coals is distributed evenly.
-The aubergines are ready when they are soft to the touch, with charred and blistered skins.
-When cool enough to handle, peel off the skin.
-If you are not using a barbecue, crank the oven right up to full blast and bake the aubergines until the skins are charred and the flesh is soft – this will take 20–25 minutes.
+Fire Up the Barbecue: Place the whole aubergines directly onto the hot coals, or near the hottest part of the grill if you’re using a gas barbecue.
+Keep an eye on them, turning frequently until they are soft with charred, blistered skins.
+If using an oven, crank it up to full blast and bake the aubergines until the skins are charred and the flesh is soft—about 20–25 minutes.

 Head chef & founder of Farang London restaurant.
 Cookbook author of ‘Cook Thai’ & ‘Thai in 7’.
 Chief curry paste basher and co-founder of Payst London.